matthewyang204/NotepadEE/README.md

 - These binaries are next to the Windows binaries
 - Any Debian-based distro should work for building
 - Any GUI distro from the last 10-15 years should work for running binaries
-- You need Python 3.12 from the Deadsnakes PPA to build
+- You need Python 3.4 or later

 Linux build instructions:
 - Please clone the repo and cd into it